f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

         }
     }

-You can then query the **images/import** directory for various image types like ISO, Service, or OS:
+You can then query the **images/import** directory for various image types like ISO, Service, or OS which are in separate directories:

 .. code-block:: bash